 I wrote a post at the end of November about how to support struggling readers.
 You can check out that blog post here.
-I will be continuing this series to focus on several strategies to support ALL readers!
+I will be continuing this series to focus on several strategies to support ALL readers.
 Today’s post will focus on supporting students that struggle with reading comprehension.

 Personally, I feel like these are some of the most difficult readers to work with.
-They sound beautiful and fluent when they read, so there are no external “clues” of where the break down occurs.
+They sound beautiful and fluent when they read, so often, there are no external “clues” of where the break down occurs.
 So how can we “fix” the problem?

-Here are 4 EASY tips (with FREEBIES to match!) to help with students that are struggling with reading comprehension.
+Here are 4 EASY tips (with FREEBIES to match!) to help students that are struggling with reading comprehension.

 Younger students can simply read a page and then tell their monster bookmark what they just read about.
 Older students can read and use the checklist at the bottom of the bookmark as a guide to understanding what they read.

 This strategy is a great and simple way to make students aware they have to think about what they are reading.
-Some kids do not realize reading is much more that word calling!
+Some kids do not realize reading is much more that word calling.

 Some students may have difficulty retelling a narrative story.
-A simple way to help with this is to teach students the Retelling Hand.
+A simple way to help with this challenge is to teach students the Retelling Hand.
 This gives students a kinesthetic way to help remember story structure.

 To begin, you can write the story elements on the matching fingers of a gardening glove.
 Students can put on the glove, and touch the word prompt while retelling the story.
-Then, students can retell the story but simply looking at the picture of the Retelling Hand.
+Then, students can retell the story by simply looking at the picture of the Retelling Hand.
 When students are ready, they will be able to retell the story without any picture or glove because they have internalized the story structure.